How to Take Control of Your PCOS: Tips and Resources

 SYNTHETIC HORMONE-INDUCED PCOS

-Under the care of a functional medicine doctor, I tried a few different things.
-First, I changed my diet.
-Mainly, I focused on balancing my blood sugar.
-I also incorporated more healthy fats and gut-friendly foods.
-When consuming gluten and dairy, I made sure to choose high-quality.
+First and foremost, I focused on balancing my blood sugar.
+I started eating 20-40 grams of protein per meal and incorporated more healthy fats and gut-friendly foods.
+When consuming gluten and dairy, I made sure to choose high-quality sources (grass-fed, organic, etc.).
 These habits still ring true today.
 I began seed cycling and taking supplements as well.
-Furthermore, I opted for more gentle exercise, started routine acupuncture, and incorporated a daily mindfulness practice.
+Furthermore, I opted for strength training over cardio, started routine acupuncture, and incorporated a daily mindfulness practice.
+Within 12-16 weeks of implementing these habits, my cycle began to regulate!

 Everything—from food, supplements, and lifestyle choices—proved beneficial.
 It’s hard to know exactly what did the trick.
 But after three months, I regained my cycle.
-Ovulation was still hit or miss, but from 2018 to 2019, I focused on tuning in to my body’s intuitive needs, and it changed me for the better.
+From 2018-2019, I focused on tuning in to my body’s intuitive needs, and it changed me for the better.
 I learned that healing from a hormone imbalance is not linear.
 Trial, error, and a lot of patience were my guiding lights.
-We still needed to use Clomid to get pregnant, but ever since I weaned my son, my PCOS symptoms have remained minimal.
+I have since had two healthy pregnancies and have kept my PCOS symptoms to a minimum.

-do you need to go on a diet to heal your pcos?
+Do you need to go on a diet to heal your hormones?

-The long, short: no. Rather than approach food from a diet mentality, consider healing your PCOS with a focus on balanced blood sugar.
-Ultimately, the right nutrition can be tremendously beneficial for balancing hormones.
-After all, what you eat is either helping or hurting your hormones.
-Your diet plays a significant role in hormonal production (and maintaining healthy hormonal balance!).
+Not necessarily!
+Rather than approach food from a diet mentality, consider healing your hormones with a focus on blood sugar balance.
+Ultimately, the right nutrition can be tremendously beneficial for hormone health.
+Your diet plays a significant role in hormonal production (and maintaining hormone balance!).
 Eating nourishing foods—and the right balance of these foods—can ensure happy hormones.
-Au contraire, consuming too many inflammatory oils, processed foods, and sugar can cause imbalances.
+Au contraire, consuming too many inflammatory oils, ultra-processed foods, and sugar can cause imbalances.
 In turn, wreaking havoc on your body.
-This following PCOS meal plan will empower you to take the health of your hormones into your hands.
-Food is fuel, pleasure, joy, and culture, but it’s also medicinal.
-Use it to your advantage to bring your body into balance.
+This following PCOS meal plan will empower you to take the health of your hormones into your own hands.

-Without further ado, below is a three-day PCOS meal plan.
-With the following snacks / dessert, feel free to incorporate them to meet your hunger.
-Some days, you’ll need a couple of snacks + dessert.
-Other days, you won’t be as hungry.
+Ready to start healing your hormonal imbalances, naturally?
+Below is a simple yet nourishing PCOS meal plan.
+Use the following guide as inspiration!
 Understanding how to connect with your natural appetite is key.
 Keep in mind that these are general recommendations and you may need to adjust this meal plan to meet your daily caloric needs.

 DAY 1